Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \subsection{Scaling experiments for language modeling}

 We use the open-source implementation\footnote{\url{https://github.com/socialfoundations/tttlm}} of \citet{hardt2024test} and evaluate the Qwen2.5 family of base models~\citep{qwen2025qwen}.
-We summarize hyperparameters in \cref{tab:hyperparams:llms}.
-Sequences in the neighborhood that exceed the maximum sequence length are split into chunks of the maximum length.
+We summarize hyperparameters in \cref{tab:hyperparams:llms}. \rebut{During test-time training, we perform gradient steps sequentially for each sequence in the neighborhood.} Sequences in the neighborhood that exceed the maximum sequence length are split into chunks of the maximum length.
 This means that a single neighbor can result in multiple gradient steps during TTT.\looseness=-1